Wilderness Inquiry Endowment Funds

 Provides financial assistance to individuals with communication disorders and other disabilities.

-Provides scholarships for people with physical and cognitive disabilities and others in financial need to participate.
+Provides scholarships for people with traumatic brain injuries, physical and cognitive disabilities, and others in financial need to participate.

 Martha Finch became involved with Wilderness Inquiry after an accident left her with a severe disability.
-Martha was determined to participate again in “normal” activities she loved, like canoeing and camping, and went on more than a dozen trips with WI.
+Martha was determined to participate again in “normal” activities she loved, like canoeing and camping, and went on more than a dozen trips with Wilderness Inquiry.
 On every trip she inspired many by pursuing her love of the outdoors, despite her disability.
-Harold (Shorty) Finch became involved with WI after his daughter’s first trip.
-He saw the positive impact in Martha’s life and became advisors and friends.
+Harold (Shorty) and Catherine (Baba) Finch became involved with WI after their daughter’s first trip.
+They saw the positive impact in Martha’s life and became advisors and friends.
 Click here to read more about the Finch family.

-To honor their memory, the Board of Directors of WI, in cooperation with the Finch family, established the Harold B. and Martha A. Finch Endowment Fund.
+To honor their memory, the Wilderness Inquiry Board of Directors, in cooperation with the Finch family, established The Finch Family Endowment Fund.